tatsu-lab/alpaca_eval/README.md

 [![discord](https://img.shields.io/badge/discord-server-blue?logo=discord&logoColor=white)](https://discord.gg/GJMxJSVZZM)

-**AlpacaEval 2.0 with length-controlled win-rates** has a spearman correlation of **0.98** with [ChatBot Arena](https://huggingface.co/spaces/lmsys/chatbot-arena-leaderboard) while costing less than **$5** of OpenAI credits run.
-Our goal is to have a benchmark for chat LLMs that is: fast, cheap, and highly correlated with humans.
+**AlpacaEval 2.0 with length-controlled win-rates** has a spearman correlation of **0.98** with [ChatBot Arena](https://huggingface.co/spaces/lmsys/chatbot-arena-leaderboard) while costing less than **$10** of OpenAI credits run and running in less than 3 minutes.
+Our goal is to have a benchmark for chat LLMs that is: fast (< 5min), cheap (< $10), and highly correlated with humans (0.98).
 Here's a comparison with other benchmarks:

 ![chat_correlations.png](notebooks%2Fchat_correlations.png)